cellsjs/piscosour/docs/users/what_is_piscosour.md

 ### Decoupled

-From any continuous integration environment like travis, jenkins, or bamboo.
+From any continuous integration environment like [travis](https://travis-ci.org), [jenkins](https://jenkins.io), or bamboo.
 - Allow to use different continuous integration environment for different processes according to the needs (ex. private code repository we can use jenkins and public repository with can use travis)
-- This allow developers to don’t develop in CI environment.
+- This allow developers to don‚Äôt develop in CI environment.
 Developers can execute the pipeline in his local environment and solve a fix or develop a new features.

+### Easy Development

+- Develop in your local environment with a suites of stack of libraries and plugins.
+- Declarative configuration with `json` files.

+### Testing

-- Allow developers to add a full suite of tests.
+- Allow developers to add a full suite of tests for every process [flow](./guides/03-flows.md) or step

-# Installation
+# Installation & Get Started

 Install with [npm](https://npmjs.org) globally